BMatthai/jv-trends-server/README.md

 Program is runned once the first http request has been sent.
 For example you can access: http://your-ip-address:5000/trends?top=10&begin=30&end=0.

-This query will returns a JSON formatted response containing the 10 most actives topics of the period between 30 minutes (begin=30) and now (end=0).
+This query will returns a JSON formatted response containing the 10 most actives topics of the period between 30 minutes ago (begin=30) and now (end=0).

 ## Preview
 Here is a preview of what this script can returns using the query right above: